 Choose a location code that you can easily distinguish from shelving locations, as well as other happening locations.
 (For instance, start the location code with a “Z” or include “SIP2” in the location code.)

-Add the new location to the appropriate "MASTER" Security Profiles before you continue (see Add a New Location to Voyager for detailed instructions on adding a new Location).
+Remember to add the new location to the appropriate "MASTER" Security Profiles before you continue (see Add a New Location to Voyager for detailed instructions on adding a new Location).

 2. Create a SIP2 operator

 Create a unique username and password that your SIP2 application will use.
 You will share this operator credential with the application or hardware vendor, so it should not be the same as any existing account.